Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 sudo dnf install gcc kernel-devel kernel-headers make bzip2 perl
 ```

-Some VirtualBox additions can then be installed to simplify the interaction with the host OS.
+Some VirtualBox additions can then be installed to improve the interaction with the host OS.
 From VirtualBox menu, click `Devices > Insert Guest Additions CD Image…`.
 This creates a virtual CD that we can open and run `VBoxLinuxAdditions.run` from a terminal.